telerik/winforms-docs/gridview/exporting-data/spreadstream-export.md

 ---
-title: Export to Excel with GridViewSpreadStreamExport .
+title: Export to Excel with GridViewSpreadStreamExport.
 page_title: Export to Excel with GridViewSpreadStreamExport. | RadGridView
 description: Use RadSpreadStreamProcessing library to export grids that contain significant amount of data.
 slug: winforms/gridview/exporting-data/stream-export